Skip to content ↓

 At Boston Pioneers Academy, computing is taught through a blended approach of explicit computing teaching and cross-curricular computing opportunities.
 As an Academy, we use the Teach Computing scheme of work which has been developed by the National Centre for Computing Education (NCCE).

-Core computing knowledge and skills are taught during a weekly computing lesson which lasts between 30 and 45 minutes (dependent upon the age of the children and the concepts being taught).
-In addition to this dedicated computing lesson, the use of technology is also incorporated into other areas of the curriculum.
-For example, it is used for research into subjects such as History and Geography; software such as Lexia is used to support learning in English; hardware such as crumble controllers are used to create specific effects in Design Technology; and cameras are used to learn photography and animation skills in Art and Design.
+In addition to their dedicated computing lesson, the use of technology is also incorporated into other areas of the curriculum.
+For example, it is used for research into subjects such as History and Geography; software such as Lexia is used to support learning in English and cameras are used to learn photography and animation skills in Art and Design.

-Our learners begin their journey with technology in the Early Years Foundation Stage, with access to iPad apps such as Chatterpix; interactive whiteboards to support learning and BlueBots to introduce simple coding.
+Our learners begin their journey with technology in the Early Years Foundation Stage, with access to iPads.
 Through continuous provision and curriculum opportunities, staff facilitate the learners’ curiosity and skills in using technology appropriately and with creativity.

 We are part of the Voyage Education Partnership